 - Head to Navvab Expy, Cheraghi Expy, and Kazemi Expy to Persian Gulf Hwy/Route 7 in District 19.

 - Continue to Persian Gulf Hwy/Route 7, Esfahan Eastern Bypass Fwy, and Route 65 to Marv Dasht - Sarooie Rd in Fars Province.

 - Follow Marv Dasht - Sarooie Rd and Shiraz - Persepolis to your destination.

 Suppose you forgot to apply before your trip.
-In that case, the company offers express delivery for your International Driver's License for Iran, where you can get your copy emailed to you in under an hour, and the good part is that the process is easy to follow.
-Furthermore, if you have any questions about your International Driver's Permit for Iran, their customer service is always available on their website to guide you on what to do next.
+In that case, the International Drivers Association offers express delivery for your International Driving License for Iran, where you can get your copy emailed to you in under an hour, and the good part is that the process is easy to follow.
+Furthermore, if you have any questions about your International Driver's Permit for Iran, the International Drivers Association's customer service is always available on their website to guide you on what to do next.

 Valley of the Stars

 The Valley of the Stars is located near the Berkeh Khalaf Village, and it is the most visited Geosites in the world.
 Some locals call it "Estalah-kaftah," which in English translates to "The Fallen Star" because they believe that the area was formed by meteor rain, while others call it the Ghost Valley.
 The reason why some locals call it the Ghost Valley is because of the weird sounds in the wind and the constant whisper that can be heard between the rocks.